 Saint of the day

-The Saint of the Day presents a daily calendar of Saints remembered by the Church and featured in the Vatican calendar.
+The Saint of the Day presents a daily calendar of Saints remembered by the Church.
 The pages feature the stories of the great witnesses of Christian life through the centuries, lighting our way on our journey of faith.

 St. Anterus, Pope